-Stevens of TRIB said retreads could help fleets improve key metrics without sacrificing the quality of their tires.
+Stevens of TRIB said retreads could help fleets improve key metrics without sacrificing the quality of their truck and van tires.

 “Retreads deliver the lowest total cost of ownership and highest ROI for their users.
 Retreads also deliver unmatched environmental savings and sustainability impacts,” he said.
 “Users of retreads don’t have to make any compromises in safety and reliability to achieve these savings.”